-Standing stones, stone circles, enormous graves and monuments are evident throughout the island but more evident in the northern half of the country, particularly the court tombs which are concentrated in Ulster and north Connaught.
+Standing stones, stone circles, enormous graves, and monuments are evident throughout the island but more evident in the northern half of the country, particularly the court tombs which are concentrated in Ulster and North Connaught.

 At Carrowmore in County Sligo is the largest megalithic cemetery in Ireland and it is considered the oldest in Europe.
-The complex has over 80 monuments which include passage graves, chamber tombs, ring forts and cairns.
+The complex has over 80 monuments which include passage graves, chamber tombs, ring forts, and cairns.
 It is overlooked by the massive Meascan Maebha or Queen Maebh’s tomb on the summit of the hill of Knocknarea.

-Portal tombs (dolmens) likewise are predominant in the north but are also found in Wexford, Waterford and around the Galway bay area from the Burren to Conemara.
+Portal tombs (dolmens) likewise are predominant in the north but are also found in Wexford, Waterford and around the Galway bay area from the Burren to Connemara.
 One of Ireland’s best examples of a portal tomb is the Poulnabrone Dolmen.

 Neolithic Passage Graves